-The Code Applicant (the entity to which the CO Code is to be transferred) must submit a completed Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) to the CNA.
-In addition to the Part 1 Form, the CNA must be provided with written certification from the current Code Holder agreeing to the transfer of the CO Code and certifying that any LRN(s) associated with the CO Code has been discontinued and removed from the NPAC.
-If the applicant does not have CO Code(s) in the Exchange Area, the applicant must also submit proof that it is licensed or certified to operate in the area per section 4.1.3.
+The Code/Block Applicant (the entity to which the CO Code is to be transferred) must submit a completed Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or Part 1A Form (CO Code Assignment, Reservation, Information Change, or Return) to the CNA.
+In addition to the Part 1 Form or Part 1A Form, the CNA must be provided with written certification from the current Code/Block Holder agreeing to the transfer of the CO Code or Thousands-Block and certifying that any LRN(s) associated with the CO Code or Thousands-Block has been discontinued and removed from the NPAC.
+If the applicant does not have CO Code(s)/Block(s) in the Exchange Area, the applicant must also submit proof that it is licenced or certified to operate in the area per section 4.1.3.

-When a CO Code is transferred as part of a sale of assets, a merger or an acquisition, the Code Applicant requesting the transfer of the CO Code must certify that the transfer is permitted.
-A CO Code transfer is not normally permitted if the OCN change would change the carrier's service type as defined by NECA (e.g., ILEC, CLEC, Wireless (paging, beeper, cellular), Personal Communications Services (PCS), etc.).
+When a Code/Block is transferred as part of a sale of assets, a merger or an acquisition, the Applicant requesting the transfer of the Code/Block must certify that the transfer is permitted.
+A Code/Block transfer is not normally permitted if the OCN change would change the carrier's service type as defined by NECA (e.g., ILEC, CLEC, Wireless (paging, beeper, cellular), Personal Communications Services (PCS), etc.).
 In certain circumstances, a CO Code transfer is permitted where the OCN change changes the NECA type, e.g. a PCS provider becoming a WCLEC, or a CO Code held by a LEC and used for wireless being transferred to a Wireless Carrier.

-The Code Applicant and the current Code Holder should work together to implement the method developed by the Canadian Local Number Portability Consortium (CLNPC) to transfer the code (see www.clnpc.ca).
+The Code/Block Applicant and the current Code/Block Holder should work together to implement the method developed by the Canadian Local Number Portability Consortium (CLNPC) to transfer the code (see www.clnpc.ca).

-Upon receipt of the documentation required by Item a) above, the CNA will modify the Assignment Code Record (ACD) screen in BIRRDS for the CO Code to be transferred to reflect the Operating Company Number (OCN) of the entity to which the CO Code will be transferred.
-To the extent necessary, the CNA will coordinate the change with the iconectiv Traffic Routing Administration (TRA).
+Upon receipt of the documentation required by Item a) above, the CNA will modify the Assignment Code Record (ACD) and or Block Control Record (BCR) in BIRRDS for the CO Code and/or Thousands-Blocks to be transferred to reflect the Operating Company Number (OCN) of the entity to which the CO Code will be transferred.
+To the extent necessary, the CNA will coordinate the change with the iconectiv Telecom Routing Administration (TRA).

-The CNA will notify the Code Applicant receiving the CO Code when the ACD screen has been successfully modified by sending a Part 3 Form (CNA's Response/Confirmation).
-It is the responsibility of the Code Applicant receiving the CO Code to arrange for the entry of any changes to BIRRDS data associated with a Switching Entity/POI.
+The CNA will notify the Code/Block Applicant receiving the CO Code or Thousands-Block when the ACD/BCR record has been successfully modified by sending a Part 3 Form (CNA's Response/Confirmation).
+It is the responsibility of the Code/Block Applicant receiving the CO Code or Thousands-Block to arrange for the entry of any changes to BIRRDS data associated with a Switching Entity/POI.

-All time intervals applicable to the assignment of a new CO Code apply in the case of a transfer.
+All time intervals applicable to the assignment of a new CO Code or Thousands-Block apply in the case of a transfer.
 These intervals do not address the time intervals needed to perform the network and other rearrangements associated with the transfer.

 CO Codes Returned in Error

-For any CO Codes returned to the CNA in error, the Code Holder shall immediately contact the CNA via telephone and follow up with an email requesting the CNA to cancel the return.
-The CNA shall advise the Code Holder regarding the appropriate steps required to cancel the return of the CO Code (e.g., changes required to BIRRDS and contacting CRTC staff and the iconectiv Telecom Routing Administration (TRA) to negotiate the issuance of an Emergency Notification).
+For any CO Codes or Thousand-Blocks returned to the CNA in error, the Code Holder shall immediately contact the CNA via telephone and follow up with an email requesting the CNA to cancel the return.
+The CNA shall advise the Code/Block Holder regarding the appropriate steps required to cancel the return of the CO Code or Thousands-Block (e.g., changes required to BIRRDS and contacting CRTC staff and the iconectiv Telecom Routing Administration (TRA) to negotiate the issuance of an Emergency Notification).

 Other Responsibilities of Code Holders